 Another important role of SMCs is facilitating the engagement of community resource persons, including farmers, artisans, environmental practitioners, and local elders, who contribute experiential knowledge to classroom learning.
 Such collaboration enriches the curriculum by connecting academic subjects with real-life contexts.
 For example, agricultural practices discussed by community members can support learning in environmental studies, science, mathematics, and language education simultaneously.
 Schools with active community participation often demonstrate greater use of experiential and activity based learning approaches that strengthen students’ conceptual understanding (UNESCO, 2021; Naik, 2024).
 From a theoretical perspective, the role of SMCs in integrating local knowledge aligns with constructivist and socio-cultural theories of learning.
 Constructivism emphasizes that learners construct knowledge through connections with prior experiences (Piaget, 1973), while socio-cultural theory highlights the importance of social interaction and cultural tools in learning processes (Vygotsky, 1978).
 By facilitating the incorporation of community experiences and cultural knowledge into classroom instruction, SMCs help operationalize these theoretical principles in school settings.

 Furthermore, collaborative leadership involving teachers and community members encourages innovative teaching approaches and interdisciplinary learning experiences rooted in local knowledge systems (Phay & Talip, 2024).
 Empowering parents and community stakeholders in school governance also enhances accountability and fosters a sense of ownership over educational processes (Gertler et al., 2012).
+A paragraph is at least three sentences!!!

 The importance of such community-linked learning is strongly emphasized in the National Education Policy (NEP) 2020, which advocates experiential, multidisciplinary, and contextually relevant education.
 By fostering contextualized and interdisciplinary learning at the elementary level, SMCs contribute to the development of critical thinking, adaptability, and holistic understanding that support the multidisciplinary vision of education promoted under NEP (2020).
+A paragraph is at least three sentences!!!

-Figure 1: Flow diagram
+Figure 1: Flow diagram (Please interpret your Figure in at least one paragraph)

 2. Local Knowledge and Interdisciplinary Learning